 - Turn your system off by turning off the breaker or power to the system.

 - Open or remove the air filter panel close to the bottom of your unit to reveal an open compartment.

 - On the top of that open compartment is where you’ll see your filter resting on two metal supports.

 - There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.

 - When installing the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction to make sure you’re installing the filter in the proper direction.
 In most cases, the arrow should point towards the main part (or top) of the furnace.

-Air filter replacement is included with regular tune-ups or PLUS Maintenance Agreement services with Service Experts Heating and Air Conditioning.
+Air filter replacement is included with regular tune-ups and certain membership plans with Service Experts Heating and Air Conditioning.
 Mark this task off of your to-do-list today by calling the Experts at 518-417-2938 or scheduling an appointment online.